yulesa/glaciers/docs/roadmap.md

 - [ ] Develop example files to guide new users in using Glaciers.

 ## What did you get done this week:

+### 2024-12-27
+ - Refactor the ABI Reader, providing functions to aggregate multiple ABI files in a folder, a single ABI, or even a manually inputted ABI, into a file or DF.
+ - Debuged matched events, but decode fails.
+ - Created the decoding key concept documentation.

 ### 2024-12-20
 - Shared Glaciers in the Data Tools channel.